KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/keller-lora-payload.md

         parent: lora-technology
         weight: 3
 toc: false
-description: Information how you to decrypt and use the LoRa payload encrypted by KELLER AG
+description: Information how to decrypt and use the LoRa payload encrypted by KELLER AG
 ---

 ## How many LoRa messages can I send per device?